 I have never experienced this before until these past three months and I wonder if it has something to do with COVID-19.
 Maybe it’s something I’ve always had.
 Either way, I’m in the process of learning how to deal with this sudden feeling.
 I’ve found some helpful tips to relieving anxiety and thought it would be beneficial to share some ways to manage stress in your life.
 Even if you have never experienced a feeling like this, these are all great ways to let go of negative feelings and embrace positivity to help your mind and body simply feel good.

 I cannot begin to describe the benefits of yoga.
 This exercise builds strength, endurance, and confidence.
 It has a spiritual aspect that makes you feel loved, such as the movement of holding your hand over your heart.
 It makes you feel relaxed by helping you focus on the present, release the tension in your muscles, and concentrate on your breathing.

 Learning to breathe is a great tool for calming yourself down.
-Meditation can also help with breathing and put you in a more relaxed, even spiritual if you’d like, state of mind.
-I have not personally tried much meditation yet, but I will begin to try.
-I think it would help me become more patient and be valuable in some way for you as well.
+Meditation can also help with breathing and put you in a more relaxed state of mind.
+I have not personally tried much meditation yet, but I think it would help me become more patient perhaps.

 3. Drinking Hot Tea

 Drinking a cup of hot (or warm) tea when waking up or before bed can start and end your day with you feeling less stressed.
 Drinking hot tea is like feeling a warm hug all over your body.
 It makes you feel cozy and happy.
-Apparently, chamomile tea can even relieve physical pain such as cramps (ladies, you know what I mean).
+Apparently, chamomile tea can even relieve physical pain.
 Green tea is also good for clearing your skin as it is has inflammatory powers due to containing antioxidants.
 I would recommend it mostly for in the morning, as it gives you a burst of energy with caffeine.

 4. Gratitude Journaling